ibm-cloud-docs/speech-to-text/faq-websockets.md

 1.  <span style="color:#003F69">If I use the WebSocket API, do I need to use sessions?</span>

     No. When you use the WebSocket interface, the WebSocket is the connection to the service, and the connection is the session.
 A WebSocket connection provides all of the advantages of sessions and more.
 For example, it provides a single-socket, full-duplex communication channel; the client sends requests to the service and receives results over a single connection in an asynchronous fashion.
 In addition, the WebSocket protocol is very lightweight, which further reduces network latency.
-See [Using the WebSocket interface](/docs/services/speech-to-text/websockets.html).
+See [The WebSocket interface](/docs/services/speech-to-text/websockets.html).

 1.  <span style="color:#003F69">My WebSocket connection times out before I receive the final hypothesis.
 What can I do?</span>